As an Amazon Associate, I earn from qualifying purchases.

 - Cut the ends of the cucumber off, slice into 8 sections.

-- Put the chopped cucumber in a bowl, sprinkle with salt and turmeric, and then pour the water over it.
+- Put the chopped cucumber in a large bowl, sprinkle it with salt and turmeric, and then pour the water over it.
 Cover, and let stand at room temperature for 2 hours.1/2 cup pickling salt, 2 tsp turmeric, 4 cups water

 - After 2 hours, put the chopped cucumber in a colander, and rinse thoroughly.